Breast Reduction Surgery Cost and Procedure Information

 - Any current alcohol, tobacco and recreational drug use

-When recommending a treatment plan, your surgeon will take into consideration the following factors:
+When recommending a procedure plan, your surgeon will take into consideration the following factors:

 - Your current breast shape and size